 I’m frugal, but not frugal enough not to splurge on the higher priced, dairy-free cheeses, yogurts, chocolate, candy, and packaged cookies that my son can safely eat.
 I do like to scour for deals, though, and I share those!

 Baby Steps to More Healthy Living

 Somehow food allergies causes one to naturally take baby steps toward more healthy eating and living.
 For instance, we have cut most chemicals from our home for allergies, asthma, and eczema, and we sometimes share about safe products like e-cloth for cleaning.

 Creativity, Organizing, Schooling

-These are some other areas that I sometimes blog about because I pour my heart into them and they help keep my life balanced.
-Hopefully you will be inspired in some way.
+These are some other areas that I sometimes blog about because they things that I enjoy as part of my food allergy life and they keep my life balanced.
+Finding balance in this allergy life is so important, right?

 We hope you’ll join us!

 Read recipes, product finds, and more allergy info at our blog.

 Interact with supportive and encouraging allergy moms on our Facebook page.